IBM/aiops-pot/docs/Turbonomic POT/custom-dashboard.md

 ![turbo-main](img/turbo_custom_dashboard_health1.png)

-4. Next, Select Scope, ensure you are on Entities and select Businss Application as shown below in Image 9.
+4. Next, Select Scope, ensure you are on Entities and select Business Application as shown below in Image 9.
 Follow the order (1 to 3) in Image 9

 ***Image 9***

 ![turbo-main](img/turbo_custom_dashboard_health2.png)

-5. Next, Select "Qoute of the Day" from Businss Application as shown below in Image 10
+5. Next, Select "Quote of the Day" from Businss Application as shown below in Image 10

 ***Image 10***